Explorerhpx/Course-Project_Natural-Language-Processing/Project2-Stock Market Trends Prediction/README.md

 # Spell Correction
-This project is the Homework1 of [DATA130006](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)
+This project is the Homework2 of [DATA130006](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)

 ## Introduction
-* In	this	assignment, students are	required	to	write	a	toy	system	for	spelling	correction.
+* In this assignment, students are required to predict whether the price of a stock will go up or down based on financial news;
-* Teh system containt 2 parts: **channel model** and **language model**
+* You need to implement the **Naïve Bayes model** that maximizes the jointly likelihood of word features and target labels for **text classification**;
+* At least three other classification models provided by NLTK should be tested and reported;
-* The Dataset comes from the *Reuters Corpus*, which is available at the course [website](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)
+* The Dataset comes from the *financial news*, which is available at the course [website](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)
 * All codes need to be implemented by student him/herself without reffering to any other package or existing codes

 ## Remork